NethermindEth/research-uint384-cairo/README.md

 CAUTION: This repo is decrecated.
 A working uint384 library is contained in the repo `research-384bit-prime-field-arithmetic`(https://github.com/NethermindEth/research-384bit-prime-field-arithmetic-cairo).

 For more context: originally `research-uint384` and `research-384bit-prime-field-arithmetic` were separate libraries.
-However the latter library makes extensive use of the former, and due to Cairo's non-importability of custom libraries, we ended up moving `research-uint384` inside `research-384bit-prime-field-arithmetic`.
+However the latter library makes extensive use of the former, and due to Cairo's non-importability of custom libraries (as of July 2022), we ended up moving `research-uint384` inside `research-384bit-prime-field-arithmetic`.
 Subsequently we made tiny improvements to the `research-uint384` library version inside the field arithmetic library, and this caused the present repo to become deprecated.